Priyasunil26/Documentation/Documentation.md

 - Creating a virtual machine (VM) from a snapshot is similar to creating a normal VM, with the main difference being that you start from an existing snapshot instead of a blank VM template.
 Here are the steps to follow:
   - Click on the "+Create VM" button.
   - Enter the name of the VM and select the desired storage size.
   - Allow ports HTTP, HTTPS, and RDP in the inbound rules of the VM's network security group.Select the license type as "Windows Server" when prompted.
+At last click on "Review and create."

 ## 6.PostgreSQL Backup and Restore in Azure